igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/alignments/bisulfite_sequencing.md

 whole-genome bisulfite sequencing (WGBS) and reduced-representation-bisulfite sequencing (RRBS), both of which provide single-nucleotide resolution.

-RRBS targets bisulfite sequencing to an enriched population of the genome while WGBS porportedly determines the methylation state of every cytosine in the target sequence.
-However, as with any technique [limitations](http://en.wikipedia.org/wiki/Bisulfite_sequencing#Limitations) exist, including the inability to discriminate 5-meC from 5-hydroxymethylcytosine (5-hmeC) modifications, which was discovered to be pervasive in mammalian DNA in 2009 (Yu, _Cell_ 2012).
+RRBS targets bisulfite sequencing to an enriched population of the genome while WGBS purportedly determines the methylation state of every cytosine in the target sequence.
+However, as with any technique [limitations](http://en.wikipedia.org/wiki/Bisulfite_sequencing#Limitations) exist, including the inability to discriminate 5-meC from 5-hydroxymethylcytosine (5-hmeC) modifications, which was discovered to be pervasive in mammalian DNA in 2009 [Yu, Cell 2012].

 Multiple techniques are used to distinguish 5-hmeC from 5-meC.
 Of relevance to coloring by bisulfite mode in IGV is TAB-Seq (Tet-assisted bisulfite sequencing), in which 5-hmeC sites are protected by glucosylation prior to bisulfite conversion.
-Because 5-meC sites remain unprotected from mTet1 oxidation to 5-carboxylcytosine (5-caC), and subsequent bisulfite conversion, only 5-hmeC site cytosines remain unchanged in reads (Yu, _Nature Protocols_ 2012).
+Because 5-meC sites remain unprotected from mTet1 oxidation to 5-carboxylcytosine (5-caC), and subsequent bisulfite conversion, only 5-hmeC site cytosines remain unchanged in reads [Yu, _Nat Protoc 2012].

 The following **figure** diagrams the nucleotide conversions that occur for a methylated versus unmethylated locus during bisulfite conversion and PCR, and IGV's corresponding coloring of these sites in CG bisulfite mode.